elementary/website/docs/human-interface-guidelines.md

 ## Contractor {#contractor}

 Contractor is a service and a protocol for exposing services easily between apps.
-It lets apps interact with other apps and services in lieu of hardcoded support.
+It lets apps interact with other apps and services without hardcoded support for them.
 You simply add [Contractor](https://launchpad.net/contractor) support, and then any service registered with Contractor is now available for your app to use.
 Your app can integrate with Contractor in two different ways:

 * Register one of its functions as a service that can be used from other apps
 * Implement the contractor menu or otherwise access contractor to receive a list of services that can handle the data your app manages